joshuasarmiento/RecipeAPI/README.md

 - A web application that consumes data coming from https://www.edamam.com/  API.
 - Read the documentation for the API nutrition analysis, food database, and recipe search API.
-- There are bugs in the application (Contributions are welcome)
+- The application contains some bugs.
+(Contributions are welcome)

 ### Customize configuration